Premnath Moraes

-Joseph Peter Moraes Fernando (born 31 January 1923 – died 1998 May 24 as ප්රේම්නාත් මොරායස්), popularly as Premnath Moraes, was an actor, film director and scriptwriter in Sri Lankan cinema as well as appeared in versatile forms: singer, lyricist, film production executive, weightlifter, athlete, gymnast, journalist and sports administrator.
+Joseph Peter Moraes Fernando (born 31 January 1923 – died 24 May 1998 as ප්රේම්නාත් මොරායස්), popularly known as Premnath Moraes, was an actor, film director and scriptwriter in Sri Lankan cinema as well as appeared in versatile forms: singer, lyricist, film production executive, weightlifter, athlete, gymnast, journalist and sports administrator.

 Personal life

-Cyril was born on 31 January 1923 in Colombo in a Tamil Catholic family.
-He firs attended to St. Benedict's College, Colombo, but the school was later moved to Veyangoda due to World War II.
+Moraes was born on 31 January 1923 in Colombo in a Tamil Catholic family.
+He first attended to St. Benedict's College, Colombo, but the school was later moved to Veyangoda due to World War II.
 Therefore, his family moved to Negombo and attended to Maris Stella College.
 During his school times, he excelled sports and the arts where he represented St. Benedict's Cricket and Soccer teams.
 Moraes is also a Public Schools Athlete and was 'Baseman' in the walking Pyramid of the gymnastic Troupe.
 As a student in Maris Stella, he captained football team, played cricket and appointed as the Head Prefect.
 He represented Ceylon against the Allies in weightlifting still as a schoolboy.
 Even though he was trained for the 'Mr. Ceylon' contest, he sustained injuries during an escape and helping other in a fire in the Regal Cinema complex.

 Soon after school, he joined the Police force.
 Later he was seconded to the CID.
 However, he spoke openly at the funeral of a colleague gunned down when leading an unarmed raid, Moraes was sacked from the police.
 He dated songstress Rita Genevieve Fernando popularly known as Latha Walpola, but Moraes was a strict person, once strongly accused Latha of singing a song with Dharmadasa Walpola at a concert.
 As a result, Latha became angry and ended the love affair.

-He died on 1998 May 24 at the age of 75.
+He died on 24 May 1998 at the age of 75.